Until thought is linked with purpose there is no intelligent accomplishment.

 ~ James Allen, As a Man Thinketh

 Change may be frightening for some clients—hence, the goal phase may initial the most therapeutically impactful phase in psychotherapy.
 Working to define and act on a goal may require clients to become vulnerable in a manner distinct from what's needed to share about a past or current problem.
 There may be a heightened vulnerability in stating a desire, need, want or long-standing dream - while taking action to fulfill a goal may be powerfully challenged by homeostasis.
 Whether naming or acting on a goal, there is more at risk than in discussing the initially reported presenting concerns.
 The good news is goal development offers growth opportunities.

-Going further, the goal development phase may be the therapeutically richest part of psychotherapy.
-Engaging daily activities toward a long-standing desire requires activating personal agency, congruence, ethics, hope, integrity, purpose, virtues, and vulnerability—particularly important for clients who have experienced frustrated needs, trauma, poverty, protracted marginalization, and/or perceive a foreshortened future.
+Moving forward, the post-goal development action phase may be the therapeutically richest part, or the goldmine, of psychotherapy.
+Engaging daily activities toward a long-standing desire requires activating regenerative personal agency, congruence, ethics, hope, integrity, purpose, virtues, and vulnerability—particularly important for clients who have experienced frustrated needs, trauma, poverty, protracted marginalization, and/or perceive a foreshortened future.

 Exploring, Inquiring, Narrowing & Expanding